Investment Opportunity

 Austria’s Vienna Basin is renowned for its bountiful oil and gas fields, but for decades Austrian oil and gas projects were starved of investment as cheap Russian gas flooded the market.
 MCF Energy is ready to change this with funds readily available and the technical expertise to cherry-pick projects with the greatest potential for success.

-The company has teamed up with ADX Energy (ASX: ADX), a Europe-focused energy producer, staking its claim on a massive geological structure – an anticline.
+In Austria, the company teamed up with ADX Energy (ASX: ADX), a Europe-focused energy producer, to stake their claim on a massive geological structure – an anticline.

 Way back in the 1900s, anticlines were the go-to drill area for oil and gas prospectors, as they held precious resources.
 Fast forward to the 1980s, and prospectors struck a gas-rich patch in Austria’s giant Welchau anticline.
 Here, they tested the Molln-1 well, which unveiled a gas column of at least 400m thick and tested condensate-rich, pipeline-quality gas at a maximum flow rate of 3.5 million cubic feet per day (mmcfpd).